 Paul V. Spinelli

 Paul grew up on the East Coast and moved to Kitsap County where he graduated high school and met his wife Vicki.
 Paul earned his Mortuary Science degree in 1978 and moved to Bellingham, where he worked with Moles for over 35 years, much of it as the manager in Bellingham.
 He joined Westford in 2014.
 He enjoys beekeeping, gardening, reading and spending time with his children and grandchildren.
 Paul is an active member of Faith Lutheran Church.
 Paul brings to Westford a passion for serving families, a warm and caring personality, and a tremendous amount of experience.

 Stephanie was born in Whatcom County where her family has resided for 5 generations.
 Stephanie graduated from Ferndale High School, obtained a Bachelor’s Degree in Psychology from Western Washington University and her Mortuary Sciences Degree from Lake Washington Institute of Technology.
-Before joining the team at Westford, Stephanie worked as a Licensed Funeral Director at Jerns Funeral Chapel for 7 years.
-Stephanie’s main passion in life is rescuing dogs and she currently has 2 Bull Terrier rescues, Quincy and Midori, with whom she spends most of her time.
+Stephanie’s main passion in life is rescuing dogs and she currently has two Bull Terrier rescues, Quincy and Midori, with whom she spends most of her time.
 She enjoys taking her dogs on adventures, reading, paddle boarding, music and taking her dogs on beach vacations along the WA and OR coasts.